China Lake Sailors Bring Holiday Cheer to Nursing Home Residents

 |0

-This work, China Lake Sailors Bring Holiday Cheer to Nursing Home Residents [Image 2 of 2], by Christopher Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, China Lake Sailors Bring Holiday Cheer to Nursing Home Residents, by Christopher Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.